Bethel Church (Redding): 2008 lawsuit over attempted faith healing

-In 2008 a man fell down a 200 foot cliff in Redding after drinking with a group at the top.
+In 2008, a man fell down a 200 foot cliff in Redding after drinking with a group at the top.
 The two others that were with him, including one student at the Bethel School of Supernatural Ministry, believed he was dead and tried to find him for six hours in order to raise him back to life, rather than calling 9-1-1.
 The man survived, but was paralyzed from the fall, and later unsuccessfully sued the student in the group.
 The incident is often brought up as a criticism of the church's teachings, which includes that believers may raise people from the dead with prayer.

 Grave soaking

 The school garnered criticism for a practice among some students termed "grave soaking" or "grave sucking", where they would lie on the graves of deceased revivalists in the belief that they would absorb the deceased's anointing from God.
 The school would visit such graves for inspiration and prayer, and there the practice developed among students from an interpretation of the Biblical story of the prophet Elisha.
 In the Bible, a dead man was put in the grave of Elisha, and when the man's corpse touched the dead bones of Elisha, he was revived.
-This was interpreted to mean that the same power, or anointing, laid in the graves of later revivalists, and thus the students sought it by laying on their graves.
+This was interpreted to mean that the same power, or anointing, laid in the graves of later revivalists, and thus the students sought it by lying on their graves.
 The leadership of the church never endorsed the practice but did not immediately shut it down.
 In an interview, one of its leaders, Banning Liebscher, stated that Bill Johnson and the rest of the leadership responded in this way because Johnson "doesn't want to shut down those that are really seeking and those that are really trying to press in for more of God".
-At the same time, Liebscher said it was possible that revivalist's graves had the same anointing, but called the practice "weird."
+At the same time, Liebscher said it was possible that revivalists' graves had the same anointing, but called the practice "weird".
 He further stated that he believed the criticism the church got over this, and other practices such as students attempting to walk through walls, actually stemmed from disagreements on charismatic theology.

 Some critics allege that Bethel leaders, including senior pastor Beni Johnson, have in fact practiced and promoted grave soaking.
-Beni Johnson posted photos to Twitter and Instagram of herself laying atop of or hugging the graves of Christians such as C.S.
-Lewis.
+Beni Johnson posted photos to Twitter and Instagram of herself lying on or hugging the graves of Christians such as C. S. Lewis.
 The posts were later removed.
 Among these critics are The Gospel Coalition and Baptist apologetics blog Pulpit & Pen.